digitalrebar/doc/deployment/provisioning.rst

 **Workflow**

 The provisioner provides the Sledgehammer discovery image.
-It is expected that there is a DHCP server, Digital Rebar provided or external to Digital Rebar, that will allocate an address and point to the provisioner.
+It is expected that there is a DHCP server (provided by Digital Rebar or external to Digital Rebar) that will allocate an address and point to the provisioner.

 The Sledgehammer discovery image will register the node in Digital Rebar